openreplay/android-tracker/SETUP.md

 ### Verification

 After setup, the app will:
-- ✅ Start successfully with your keys
+- ✅ Start successfully with your keys and track sessions
-- ❌ Throw an error if keys are missing: `OR_PROJECT_KEY not configured`
+- ⚠️ Run without tracking if keys are missing (logs warning: `OR_PROJECT_KEY not configured.
+Tracking disabled.`)

-This ensures you never accidentally run with invalid or test credentials.
+This allows the app to run normally during development while reminding you to configure credentials when you're ready to enable tracking.

 ## Default Configuration